shay0129/DBProject_315689042_314695438/README.md

     -- COMMIT;
 EXCEPTION
     WHEN OTHERS THEN
-        -- Optionally, log the error before re-raising it.
         DBMS_OUTPUT.PUT_LINE('An error occurred in update_budget_amount: ' || SQLERRM);
         -- Optionally, you could handle rollback here if needed.
         -- ROLLBACK;